sasanarakkha/study-tools/Anki_Decks/Pātimokkha_Word_By_Word/Pātimokkha_Word_by_Word.md

 UNDER DEVELOPMENT

-This is the Word By Word analisis of the [Dvemātikāpāḷi](https://www.digitalpalireader.online/_dprhtml/index.html?loc=v.6.0.x.x.x.x.t) version of the Pātimokkha
+This is the Word By Word analysis of the [Dvemātikāpāḷi](https://www.digitalpalireader.online/_dprhtml/index.html?loc=v.6.0.x.x.x.x.t) version of the Pātimokkha

 This is a work in progress.
 Not all Pātimokkha rules covered yet, by every week covering few rules.
 So far covered up to PA 48.

-This work recomended to do study together with the [Bhikkhu Vibhaṅga](https://suttacentral.net/pitaka/vinaya/pli-tv-vi/pli-tv-bu-vb) and The Bhikkhu Patimokkha - Word by Word Translation by Bhikkhu Ñāṇatusita.
+This work recommended to study together with the [Bhikkhu Vibhaṅga](https://suttacentral.net/pitaka/vinaya/pli-tv-vi/pli-tv-bu-vb) and The Bhikkhu Patimokkha - Word by Word Translation by Bhikkhu Ñāṇatusita.

 It is available for public testing and [feedback](https://docs.google.com/forms/d/e/1FAIpQLSf9boBe7k5tCwq7LdWgBHHGIPVc4ROO5yjVDo1X5LDAxkmGWQ/viewform?usp=pp_url&amp;entry.1433863141=Patimokkha), thanks to Venerable Bodhirasa.